 Primary genealogical material such as letters and diaries can also be found in the Manuscripts collections, including those compiled by antiquaries such as Davy’s Suffolk Collection.
 Please check the Archives and Manuscripts Catalogue when planning a visit to the Manuscripts Reading Room.

-Uniquely in the British Library, genealogical records of British families in India are held in the Asian & African Studies Reading Room.
+The British Library's India Office Records has genealogical records of British families in India.
+You can find these in the Asian & African Studies Reading Room.
 The records include certificates of baptisms, marriages and burials from 1698 to 1947.
-For further information, please see India Office Records and Private Papers collection guide and How to Search for Baptisms, Marriages and Burials

 B. W. Christmas, Sources for one-name studies and for other family historians: a selected list and finding aid.
 London: Guild of One-Name Studies, 1991